-This is a common form of trust created in both Wills and in Lifetime Trust Deeds.
-With this type of trust, it is left up to the trustees to follow the instructions of the creator regarding the management of the trust assets and when and to whom distributions are made.
+This is a common form of trust created in Wills and in lifetime.
+With this type of trust, the trustees follow the wishes of the creator regarding the management of the trust assets and when and to whom distributions are made.

 The main benefit of a Discretionary Trust is flexibility.
-This allows the trustees to react to changes in a beneficiary's personal circumstances, e.g death, divorce, marriage or birth of a child and also to changes in the tax system.
-If a beneficiary dies the trust assets will not form part of their estate for tax purposes and will not pass to the beneficiaries of his/her Will.
+It allows the trustees to react to changes in a beneficiary's personal circumstances, e.g. death, divorce, marriage or birth of a child and also to changes in the tax system.
+If a beneficiary dies, the trust assets will not form part of their estate for tax purposes and will not pass to the beneficiaries of his/her Will.
 Trust assets are also much less likely to be vulnerable to an unwanted claim from a non-beneficiary or a spouse if a beneficiary gets divorced.

-Absolute Trust
+Bare Trust